...

 Multi Cavity Injection Mold

 The design of a multi-cavity mold allows it to create multiple identical parts in one injection cycle.
 The initial cost for the injection mold tooling is usually higher than single cavity molds.
-However, this type of injection mold is more suitable for large volume productions.
+However, this plastic mold tooling is more suitable for large-volume productions.
 This is because each mold can produce several components at once.
 As a result, the production speed is faster, and the cost for a unit part is lower.

 Family Injection Mold